ymzEmre/codecom/README.md

 #### Run

-Add package.json file to your project and add the following code.
+Add the following code to the `package.json` file.

 ```JSON
 "scripts": {